nirpow/macabitv/README.md

 ## Description

 Project that monitors and notifies when an available appointment is found at Maccabi Tivi Clinic.
-Work in progress (WIP).
+Work in progress.

 ## Installation